paulhenrich/Gradejoy/README.md

 The application will not send mail in development mode.
 Run `rake db:setup` in your command line.
 Run `rails s` in your command line.
 The application should run at localhost:3000 in your browser.

-Email any questions, comments, or criticisms to robertlandreaux@gmail.com.
+Comment on the Github page or email any questions, comments, or criticisms to robertlandreaux@gmail.com.
 Feel free to contribute to this project!
 The Github Issues (scroll to top and look right) contains tasks that need work.